Trifolium andersonii: Description

 Trifolium andersonii is a perennial herb growing in a tuft or low cushion, and lacking a stem.
 The long-haired or woolly, silvery-gray leaves have 3 to 7 leaflets each up to 2 cm long.
 The inflorescence is a head of flowers measuring 1.5 to 2.5 cm wide.
-Each flower has a calyx of sepals with narrow, densely hairy lobes.
+Each flower has a group of sepals (a calyx) with narrow, densely hairy lobes.
 Within the calyx is the flower corolla, which is pinkish purple or bicolored.

+Taxonomy

+The species was named after Charles Lewis Anderson by Asa Gray.

 Various subtaxa are usually recognized by authors as varieties or subspecies.